ppy/osu-wiki/news/2024/2024-10-21-the-followpoint-predominador-the-grandmaster-of-ss-ranks.md

 ---
 layout: post
-title: "The Followpoint: Predominador, the Grandmaster of SS-ranks"
+title: "The Followpoint: Predominador, the Grandmaster of SS ranks"
 date: 2024-10-21 19:00:00 +0000
 series: The Followpoint
 ---